-The SECOND coming of Christ would not be possible if he did not arrive on earth the first time.
+The second coming of Christ would not be possible if he did not arrive on earth the first time.
 The first coming of Jesus, who lived on earth from 5 B.C. to 30 A.D., was for the purpose of living a perfect life then dying as the perfect sacrifice for sin in order that man might live forever.
-It is during his last physical appearance to his disciples, on May 18, 30 A.D., that he ascends to heaven (Matthew 28:18 - 20; Mark 16:15 - 20; Luke 24:49 - 53; Acts 1:4 - 11).
-Right after he ascends out of sight two angels declare that Jesus will return to earth in the same way that he left.
+Right after he ascends to heaven on May 18 in 30 A.D. two angels declare that Jesus will return to earth in the same way that he left.
 It is this return to earth that is commonly referred to as the Second Coming.

 Some denominations believe Jesus' words about a second coming are only a metaphor.
 They therefore teach that any statements regarding his return should not be taken literally.
 Others accept the prediction of his return to earth literally, and many have spent considerable effort in speculating on just when this event would happen.
 Many churches, pastors, Biblical teachers, and students of the Bible have spent countless hours and dollars in a foolish effort to pinpoint exactly when Christ will be coming from heaven to rule the earth.

 It should be noted that EVERY prediction regarding the second coming has miserably failed.
 Jesus himself stated that NO man or angel, but only God the Father, knows the day or the hour of his return (Matthew 24:26).

 God's word does not offer exact dates for end-time events but rather presents the overall structure of what will occur before His Son's return.
 Sadly, many ministries have used their 'knowledge' of when Jesus returns, coupled with other prophetic speculations, to attract new members to their group and greatly increase their income.